sshaar/clef2020-factchecking-task5/README.md

 ## Baselines

+The [baselines](/baselines) module contains a random and a simple ngram baseline for the task.
 To launch the baseline script use the following:

 > python3 baselines/baselines.py  <br/>

-The [baselines](/baselines) module contains a random and a simple ngram baseline for the task.

-If you execute baseline.py, both of the baselines will be trained on all but the latest 20% of the debates as they are used as the dev dataset.
+Both of the baselines will be trained on all but the latest 20% of the debates as they are used as the dev dataset.
-The performance of both baselines will be displayed.
+The performance of both baselines will be displayed:
+Random Baseline AVGP: 0.02098366142405398
+Ngram Baseline AVGP: 0.09456735615609717

 ## Licensing